tethysplatform/tethys/docs/installation/production/configuration/advanced/webanalytics.rst

 Enabling Services
 =================
 After installing tethys in either a development or production environment, the tracking ID numbers or character strings can be specified in the Tethys portal's :file:`portal_config.yml` file found at ``$TETHYS_HOME/portal_config.yml``.
-In the ``settings`` section of the file you can add an ``AUTHENTICATION_CONFIGS`` tag and then add any of the following ID's for many of the services supported by Django-Anlytical that are applicable.
+In the ``settings`` section of the file you can add an ``ANALYTICS_CONFIGS`` tag and then add any of the following ID's for many of the services supported by Django-Anlytical that are applicable.

 .. code-block:: yaml